wenli-web/wenli-web.github.io/_pages/about.md

   - /about.html
 ---

 Wen Li is a PhD candidate in the Department of Chemistry at the University of Chicago, advised by [Prof. Bozhi Tian](https://tianlab.uchicago.edu/).
-His research envisions a future where chemical/physical stimulation can be delivered through various of ways to (1) treat disease and improve human healthcare, (2) modulate human perception, empowering tissue regeneration or altering human sensory experiences, such as touch, smell, taste, temperature and pressure perception.
-He envisions a future where human can virtually shake hands in virtual reality (VR) and through an external device, people can feel the temperature, the texture, the pressure, and the mechanics of the other human beings.
+His research is at the nexus of bioelectronics, materials science, and human-computer interaction (HCI), envisioning a future where chemical and physical stimulation can be seamlessly integrated into our lives to enhance human capabilities and well-being.
+He envisions a world where a new generation of interfaces can (1) treat diseases and improve healthcare, (2) actively regulate human perception — altering sensory experiences like touch, smell, taste and temperature.
+A central part of this vision is to enable truly immersive virtual interactions, where a virtual handshake in a digital space could be felt with real warmth, texture, and force through an external device.

 During his PhD, Wen focused on therapeutic gas delivery to treat [pressure ulcer](https://en.wikipedia.org/wiki/Pressure_ulcer), also called bedsore.
 Therapeutic gasous drugs such as hydrogen and oxygen are difficult to generate, store and sustainably deliver to localized wounded tissue.
 Wen overcame this challenge by proposing, for the first time, using hydrogels as the electrochemical cells to trap therapeutic hydrogen gas generated via hydrogen evolution reaction (HER), achieving a prolonged and sustained gasous drug delivery.
 And now he is developing smart electronic mattress to further advance the treatment of bedsore.

-Beyond human healthcare, Wen is looking to dive into Human Computer Interaction (HCI), where he is working with [Prof. Pedro Lopes](https://lab.plopes.org/) from Computer Science department at UChicago to investigate chemical haptics.
-By borrowing parts of human body as input/output hardware, Wen is looking to develop new wearable devices to change human perception through controlled delivery of chemical stimulants.
+Beyond healthcare, Wen is actively diving into Human Computer Interaction, where he is working with [Prof. Pedro Lopes](https://lab.plopes.org/) from Computer Science department at UChicago to investigate haptics.
+By borrowing parts of human body as input/output hardware, Wen is looking to develop new wearable devices to change human perception through controlled delivery of chemical stimulants or electrical stimulation.

 Wen has published work in top research journals, such as Nature, Nature Nanotechnology, Nature Sustainability, Nature Chemical Engineering, Matter, etc. He published his leading author paper on Nature Chemical Engineering, CCS Chemistry and Langmuir.
 Beyond research, Wen is interested with entrepreneurship where he co-founded [H-Pad](https://www.hpad.us/) with his undergraduate mentee Brennan Lee, and won $5,000 seed funding from The University of Chicago [College New Venture Challenge](https://polsky.uchicago.edu/2025/03/10/exactics-wins-2025-college-new-venture-challenge-securing-115k-for-innovative-rapid-diagnostic-tests/)(CNVC).
-Wen won 2025 **Benjamin Ball Freud Merit Scholarship** from UChicago Chemistry department and 2024 **Outstanding Intern Award** from Futurewei Technologies, Inc.
+Wen won 2025 **Benjamin Ball Freud Merit Scholarship** from UChicago Chemistry department and 2024 **Outstanding Intern Award** (3 out of 30-40 people) from Futurewei Technologies, Inc.

 Outside the lab, Wen enjoys music.
 He plays piano and serves as Base singer at [UChrous](https://music.uchicago.edu/performance-opportunities/vocal/university-chorus) at UChicago.
 Check [our performance](https://vimeo.com/1085021221?share=copy#t=0) here.
 Besides, he enjoys climbing, cycling, and playing Go.